JordanForeman/social-sharing/readme.md

 });
 ```

+* Please note that these are the only two options necessary for this library at the time of this writing

 ### Custom Sharing Buttons

 After initializing, you can then register any HTML element you'd like as a share button.
 Because of how flexible this is, be careful to make any necessary UX considerations beforehand